-Cancer deaths have declined 29% in the past three decades, including a 2.2% drop in 2017, the largest single-year decline since recordkeeping began in 1930, according to the recent American Cancer Society annual statistics report.
+Cancer deaths have declined 29% in the past three decades, including a 2.2% drop in 2017, the largest single-year decline since recordkeeping began in 1930, according to the American Cancer Society.

-“I hope it gives great hope that what we’re doing is making progress and moving the needle,” said Dr. Joseph Merriman, a medical oncologist at Novant Health Cancer Specialists - Charlotte.
-“The progress we see in this report reflects the commitment from patients, physicians and policymakers throughout the country, in addition to the science behind it.”
+“I hope it gives great hope that what we’re doing is making progress and moving the needle,” said Dr. Franklin Chen, a hematologist and principal investigator of multiple clinical research trials at Novant Health Cancer Institute – Forsyth.
+“The progress we see reflects the commitment from patients, physicians and policymakers throughout the country, in addition to the science behind it.”

 - Patients and communities are better informed.

 - Physicians can provide improved diagnostics and treatments, specifically in the care of patients with lung cancer and melanoma.

 - Fewer people are smoking.

 - More people are seeking appropriate screenings, such as mammograms, colonoscopies and low-dose computed tomography (CT) scans for lung cancer.

 - Advances have been made in targeted drugs and immunotherapy, which is the process of using a patient’s immune system to fight cancer.